penrose/penrose/react-renderer/src/inspector/README.md

 ## Unimplemented behavior

 - [ ] Make scrolling not terrible (the bottom is currently cut off unless your inspector is tall enough, due to padding and box model and overflow: hidden).
 - [ ] Sync current selected frame and the frame being shown on the canvas
 - [ ] Provide an absolute-positioned overlay interface on top of canvas that highlights shape being inspected (needs to pass along pointer-events so interactions are still possible beneath).
 Google chrome inspector style

+## Limitations

+### Mod

+- The `pathData` attribute is only modifiable if it contains a list of `IPt`.
+Currently does not work with Bezier curves.
+- If the types in `types.d.ts` change form, `LabeledInput.tsx` will likely need to be modified.
+For example, if the structure of `IPathData` is changed, attempting to modify the `pathData` attribute will result in a crash.
+- Does not support alpha customization for color attributes.
+- Uses the fact that the canvas is hardcoded.
+Needs to be updated when that changes.